sonic-net/DASH/dash-pipeline/README-saithrift.md

 ```

 It's strongly recommended to perform proper DUT config cleanup in the code for every testcase and catch exceptions where possible, to ensure a complete cleanup, despite failures along the way.
-# Remote client execution
-Since the `saithrift-client` docker image is entirely self-contained with tools, libraries and production tests cases, it can be run as a docker container on a remote server and used to run tests on a SW or HW Device Under Test (DUT).
->**TODO** This hasn't been verified yet.
-Need to pass server address params to PTF and Pytests.
-PTF has this built-in, Pytest fixtures need to be setup and documented.
-Need to test and document.

 # Tips and techniques for writing tests
 The following information should apply equally well to writing any tests which utilize saithrift as the client library: PTF, Pytests, etc. Please refer to other READMEs for information specific to various frameworks.
 ## Workspace File Layout